 - Exhibits in this division are open to educational displays, promotional posters, or experiential displays.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand Fair conditions. - The exhibit size rule will be strictly enforced.
-Exhibits exceeding the size guidelines will be penalized one ribbon color. - Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4' unless there is a topper that sits on top of the board and does not take up additional table space; no additional table space available for promotional brochures or display items; content not to exceed display board borders. - Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders.
-Exhibits may be displayed on wall. - Notebooks: no larger than 8 1⁄2" x 11". - Exhibitors must comply with state and federal laws and Fair Management. - No "live" ammunition containing propellant or explosive powders may be used in any display.
+Exhibits exceeding the size guidelines will be penalized one ribbon color - Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4' unless there is a topper that sits on top of the board and does not take up additional table space; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
+Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders. - Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders Exhibits may be displayed on wall.

+Notebooks: no larger than 8 1⁄2" x 11".

+Exhibitors must comply with state and federal laws and Fair Management.

+- No "live" ammunition containing propellant or explosive powders may be used in any display.
 An inert substitution must be used in lieu of powder and "live" ammunition, the substitution must be clearly described on the back of the poster, display or in a notebook. - The Stafford County Fair nor the department of 4-H Youth Development, KSRE are liable for the loss or damage of any personal property included as part of your poster, display or notebook. - Name, county or district, age and year in project should be on the front of the poster, display or notebook unless special arrangements are made because of declination of publicity release. - Exhibit topics regarding firearm care, handling, and shooting will only be accepted from Extension Units with 4-H Certified Shooting Sports Programs. - Exhibits will not be accepted if they are related to reloads.